pittcsc/pittcswiki/src/guides/academics/high-school.md

 ## Should I study CS?

 Try to take one class of Computer Science in high school and see if you enjoy it.
-If you enjoy it, the best thing you can do is take AP Computer Science and get a 4 or 5 on the test - it'll give you a nice level of confidence coding and should adequately prep you for an introductory course in CS or the next level up (if your school accepts that AP credit).
+If you enjoy it, the best thing you can do is take AP Computer Science and get a 4 or 5 on the test - it'll give you a nice level of confidence when coding and should adequately prep you for an introductory course in CS or the next level up (if your school accepts the AP credit).

 Our advice - study what you think you'll enjoy or study what you'll enjoy at least a little - there's too many people in this field studying CS purely for the money and getting burnt out by the (rapidly increasing) level of competition in the field.
 By taking a class in high school, you'll have a better understanding of whether you like it or not.
-Taking CS 0401 and deciding if it's for you won't hurt if you're an undecided major.
+Taking CS 0401 (Intro to Programming) and deciding if it's for you also won't hurt if you're an undecided major.

 ## Why ___ CS?
 Why Pitt CS?